Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 ## Create stake pool
 ```
+# Before continuing, make sure receiver_account.txt has a balance of at least 500,300,000 lovelaces
 # This may take a minute or two to finish
 ~/files/createStakePool.sh ${REST_PORT} <TAX VALUE> <TAX RATIO> $(cat ~/files/receiver_secret.key)